The symplectic arc algebra is formal: Formality results

 The next step in the induction procedure is to show that $\scrA_{\Phi} $ is naturally equipped with an \nc-vector field which is linear to order $k$.
 To do this, we use the fact that an $A_{\infty}$-quasi-isomorphism is always invertible \cite[Corollary 1.14]{FCPLT}.
 Applying this to $\Phi: \scrA \rightarrow \scrA_{\Phi}$ gives a functor

 which for general reasons has the feature that

 There are now maps

 where the middle term is the Hochschild complex of $\scrA$ with coefficients in the bimodule $\scrA_{\Phi}$ induced by the functor $\Phi$ (see \cite[Section 2.9]{Ganatra} for background on the Hochschild complex with coefficients in a bimodule).
+Explicitly, the maps are given by

 We define $b_{\Phi} \in CC^1(\scrA_{\Phi},\scrA_{\Phi})$ to be the image of $b$.
 The proof that this satisfies the required conditions, i.e. that it agrees with the Euler field to order $k$, is an easy explicit computation left to the reader; the non-trivial fact $b_{\Phi}^k = 0$ follows from $\Phi^k = - \Psi^k$. \begin{Lemma} If $\scrA $, $b$, and $\scrA_{\Phi} $ are as in Lemma \ref{lem:formality_induction_step_algebra}, $b_{\Phi}$ is a pure \nc-vector field which is linear to order $k$. \end{Lemma}

 To apply these results, we recall the definition of a composition of formal diffeomorphisms

 We can now give the proof of Seidel's formality criterion.

 \begin{proof}[Proof of Theorem \ref{thm:Pure}] By assumption, we are given an algebra which is formal to order $2$, and an \nc-vector field which agrees with the Euler vector field to order $1$.
 This corresponds to the base case $k=2$ of our inductive procedure.
 Lemmata \ref{lem:formality_induction_step_algebra} and \ref{lem:new_b_linear_order_k+1} provide us with sequences $(\scrA_k, b_k)$ of algebras formal to order $k$ and vector fields linear to order $k-1$, together with formal diffeomorphisms $\Phi_{k+1}$ on $A$ such that $\scrA_{k+1}$ is obtained by applying $\Phi_{k+1}$ to $\scrA_{k}$.